The Island-Hopping Tour, an Insider Guide to Croatia

 The cities of Split, Šibenik, and Dubrovnik are the main boat ports in the Dalmatian Region.
 Those cities are the starting point of many Island-Hopping Tours in Croatia.

 The tour starts in the historical city of Split, which is also the point of embarkation for the gulet cruise.
-The city of Split has a favorable position and is very well connected to other European and international cities via plane - through the airport of Split, just a 30-minute car ride from the city center.
+The city of Split has a favorable position and is very well connected to other international cities via plane, through the airport of Split, just a 30-minute car ride from the city center.

 Before starting a gulet a cruise, enjoy a city tour discovering one of the most visited cities in Europe.
 Split, the second-largest city in Croatia is one of the most cosmopolitan and vibrant cities on the Dalmatian Coast.
 The city is a mix between modernity and history, offering a large number of fashionable bars, restaurants, art galleries.
 Split’s Old Town is a UNESCO World Heritage Site and home to historical monuments as the magnificent Diocletian’s Palace, the Cathedral of Saint Domnius, and Grgur Ninski Statue.